-Inflatable pillows are an extremely useful gift every traveler will be happy about!
+Inflatable pillows are an extremely useful Christmas gift every traveler will be happy about!

 Portable Luggage Scale

-The portable luggage scale would save us from those stupidly embarrassing situations when we are trying to put on three extra layers in front of an amused airport employee and annoyed passengers behind us. 😛
+The portable luggage scale saves us from those stupidly embarrassing situations when we are trying to put on three extra layers in front of an annoyed airport employee (and other passengers behind us).

 Sleep Mask & Earplugs